Momentum-Team-10/momentum-team-10.github.io/phase-4-schedule.md

 - Standup and check-in @your regular times
 - **Feature Freeze** @EOD
-  - Nothing else can added to your application this week.
+  - No additional features can added to your application this week.
   - Only bug fixes, tying up loose ends, styling, and clean-up today and tomorrow.

 ### Tuesday Feb 1